hpaluch/osfs/ovs-full/README.md

 * `eth1` "public" (also provider) network - 192.168.124.0/24 with access to Internet, however
    it should be just UP but no IP address assigned (OpenStack OVS backend will do that).
    There should be NO running DHCP server on this network (OpenStack will run its own version of DHCP).
-* `eth2` overaly network (I plan to merge it to `eth0`) - here is created tunnel for traffic in Flat self-service network between several nodes.

 - before setup you have to evaluate and apply these files
 - `etc/netplan/99-openstack.yaml`